vlad-vorotilov/vlad-vorotilov/Moving_to_London_guide.md

 You need a UK bank account to proceed with renting an apartment for a long term.

 There are 3 types of Current account providers you should know about:
+- High street banks: HSBC, Barklays, Lloyds, etc. They have physical branches.
+  - `+` Perks like overseas health insurance for the whole family (on premium account)
+  - `+` Always accepting SWIFT transfers (even from Russia)
+  - `-` Foreign transaction fees
+  - `-` Bad customer service
-- High street banks: HSBC, Barklays, Lloyds, etc. They have physical branches and bad customer service.
-Good for optional perks like overseas health insurance for the whole family or always accepting SWIFT transfers (even from Russia).
-They might they block your transaction for paying rent and ask you to call them and wait 1 hour on the line to get it unblocked.
+  - `-` They might they block your transaction for paying rent and ask you to call them and wait 1 hour on the line to get it unblocked.
-- Digital banks: Starling, Monzo.
-Good banks for day-to-day use.
+- Digital banks: Starling, Monzo. **Good banks for day-to-day use.**
+- Revolut: not a bank (no banking license in the UK, so no FSCS protection)
+  - `+` Good exchange rates
+  - `+` Paying from currency account overseas with same card
+  - `+` One use cards in app for websites you don't trust
+  - `+` Domestic transfer account in the US
-- Revolut: not a bank (no banking license in the UK) but has a number of convenient features which other 2 categories do not provide.
-It is also suitable for paying rent, bills and daily spending.
-I wouldn't keep too much money with them.
+  - `+` It is also suitable for paying rent, bills and daily spending
+  - `-` They used to block accounts for few months in the past, so I wouldn't keep too much money with them

 Many banks will require [proof of address](https://statrys.com/blog/what-is-a-proof-of-address) for your current residence.\
 At least Monzo and Revolut do not require proof of address, so I recommend applying for both.

+If a Financial Institution is not treating you in a fair way use [Financial Ombudsman Service](https://www.financial-ombudsman.org.uk/)
+- Tell your Financial Institution that you would like to file `a formal complaint`, explain what is the whole situation in that complain and ask for `final written response`.
+It will take few weeks
+- This usually helps to get someone from qualified support to actually look at your case and make things right
+- If you are not satisfied with resolution, file a complaint on [Financial Ombudsman Service website](https://www.financial-ombudsman.org.uk/), it will take even more weeks

 ## Transport
 No need to get an Oyster card, paying by bank card/phone will cost the same, just make sure you use the same card as there is a daily cap on Transport for London (TfL).\